 I rented two different e-bike models (plus a folding e-bike, cool!) during my no-car challenge, and I was immediately hooked.
 As Europeans have discovered in droves, electric bikes have advantages over both regular bikes and cars and they’re fun and still provide exercise.
 I’ve found that even the disadvantages are manageable.
-Here’s what I’ve learned in two years riding an electric bike:
+Here’s what I’ve learned riding an electric bike since December 2018:

 What’s it like to ride a pedal-assist e-bike?

 It’s just like riding a regular bike, except you suddenly have really strong legs ?

 Some e-bikes have throttles, like a motorcycle, so you can turn the throttle and move forward without pedaling.
 I rented one of these, but I decided against this kind.
 The throttle was nice to have when starting from a standstill up a steep hill.
 But I found it a little bit dangerous, because I could rev it by mistake and have trouble controlling the suddenly accelerating bike.

 So the bike I purchased is a pedal-assist model.
 Nothing happens unless I pedal.
 And the gears (9 speeds) and brakes are exactly like those on a regular bike.